 [12] The parties agreed at the hearing that the Tribunal would hear this case and Ontario Stockyards Inc. v.
-Canada (CFIA), 2011 CART 013 (Tribunal File: CART/CRAC-1533; NOV 910ON050103) together, as much of the evidence presented by the parties would be applicable and relevant to both cases.
+Canada (CFIA), 2011 CART 012 (Tribunal File: CART/CRAC-1524; NOV #0910ON050002) together, as much of the evidence presented by the parties would be applicable and relevant to both cases.

-- [13] Evidence before the Tribunal in this case consists of written submissions from the Agency (specifically, the Notice of Violation and its Report) and from Ontario Stockyards (specifically, its request for review and its Additional Submissions).
+[13] Evidence before the Tribunal in this case consists of written submissions from the Agency (specifically, the Notice of Violation and its Report) and from Ontario Stockyards (specifically, its request for review and its Additional Submissions).
 As well, both parties presented witnesses who tendered evidence at the hearing on April 5, 2011.
 The Agency presented Ashley Roberts (née) Lalonde (Roberts) and Allen Giesche (Giesche) while Ontario Stockyards called Wayne Small (Small), Tony Almeida (Almeida) and Ron Hadaway (Hadaway).
 During the hearing, the parties tendered four exhibits for consideration by the Tribunal for this case and for Ontario Stockyards Inc. v.
-Canada (CFIA), 2011 CART 013 (Tribunal File: CART/CRAC-1533; NOV 0910ON050103): (1) colour copies of the photographs (11) at Tab 2 of the Agency Report in CART/CRAC-1524; (2) colour copies of the photographs (7) at Tab 2 of the Agency Report in CART/CRAC-1533; (3) manifest from Ontario Stockyards dated October 19, 2009; and (4) two email communication strings from Wideman, Jim (OMAFRA) dated April 4, 2011 to info@ontariostockyards.on.ca. - [14] Several elements of the evidence are not in dispute.
-The parties agreed at the hearing that: - Seven sheep owned by Hasso Von Lippa (Von Lippa) were delivered to Ontario Stockyards sometime on Sunday, October 18, 2009 for their sale at Ontario Stockyards on Monday, October 19, 2009. - On October 19, 2009 at 10:15, CFIA Inspector Roberts discovered, during a routine inspection of animals at Ontario Stockyards, that six (four ewes and two lambs) of the seven sheep in question, then in a holding pen, H5, at Ontario Stockyards, did not bear Canadian Sheep Identification Program (CSIP)-approved tags. - When Roberts became aware of this situation, she directed that the sheep be detained in their holding pen and she alerted Almeida, an employee of Ontario Stockyards.
-He then attended the offices of the Canadian Co-operative Wool Growers Limited (CCWG) which had an office located on the premises of Ontario Stockyards, and secured six CSIP-approved tags sold to the owner Von Lippa's account from the CCWG (see Tab 3 of Agency Report and Ontario Stockyards' Additional Submissions).
-Almeida then proceeded to tag all six of the untagged sheep. - The six previously untagged sheep were then permitted by Roberts to be sold and were subsequently released from Ontario Stockyards to their new owners (see Tab 4 of Agency Report and see Ontario Stockyards' Additional Submissions).
+Canada (CFIA), 2011 CART 012 (Tribunal File: CART/CRAC-1524; NOV #0910ON050002): (1) colour copies of the photographs (11) at Tab 2 of the Agency Report in CART/CRAC-1524; (2) colour copies of the photographs (17) at Tab 2 of the Agency Report in CART/CRAC-1533; (3) manifest from Ontario Stockyards dated October 19, 2009; and (4) two email communication strings from Wideman, Jim (OMAFRA) dated April 4, 2011 to info@ontariostockyards.on.ca.

+[14] Several elements of the evidence are not in dispute.
+The parties agreed at the hearing that:

+- 19 sheep transported by Howard Walker (Walker), six of which were owned by Evan Stone (Stone), were delivered to Ontario Stockyards on Monday, October 19, 2009 for their sale at Ontario Stockyards on that same day. - On October 19, 2009 at 11:04, the Agency's Inspector Roberts discovered, during a routine inspection of animals at Ontario Stockyards, that five of the six sheep owned by Stone and which formed part of the group of 19 sheep in question, then in holding pen G13 at Ontario Stockyards, did not bear Canadian Sheep Inspection Program (CSIP)-approved tags.
+The five sheep not bearing CSIP-approved tags did, however, bear industry or farm tags of the "wampam" variety. - When Roberts became aware of this situation, she directed that the sheep be detained in their holding pen and she alerted Hadaway and Art Irving (Irving), both employees of Ontario Stockyards.
+The three then returned to pen G13 and entered the pen for further examination of the sheep.
+Roberts and Irving then went to the offices of Ontario Stockyards and spoke with Jean Beck to inquire as to the ownership of the five sheep lacking CSIP-approved tags.
+Then Roberts and Irving attended the offices of the Canadian Co-operative Wool Growers Limited (CCWG), which had an office located on the premises of Ontario Stockyards.
+While there, Irving requested five CSIP-approved tags be sold to the owner Stone's account from the CCWG (see Tab 3 of Agency Report and Ontario Stockyards' Additional Submissions).